-Minnesota has another large surplus this year, and spending has gone up more than 10 percent.
+Minnesota has another large surplus this year, and spending has gone up more than 11 percent in the last two years.
 It’s time to give it back, by using federal tax reform to provide tax relief that benefits all Minnesota employers and employees.

 How federal tax reform impacts Minnesota

 - The state must conform to federal tax changes, or risk leaving individuals and businesses to face an overly complicated system to prepare tax returns.
 If lawmakers choose merely to adopt new federal definitions, taxpayers will pay an additional $1.6 billion over the next four years.

 - Federal tax changes lower rates for most Americans, but also makes more state income to state income taxes.
 Putting a federal financial windfall in the hands of the private sector will grow the economy and benefit all Minnesotans.